project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/56-mary-jane-melendez-leading-the-regen-ag-efforts-of-general-mills-a-15-billion-food-giant.md

 ---
-title: 56 Mary Jane Melendez, Leading the regen ag efforts of General Mills, a $15 billion food giant
+title: 56 Mary Jane Melendez Leading The Regen Ag Efforts Of General Mills A 15 Billion Food Giant
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-08-06)